Harshith1702/Harshith1702/README.md

 <div align="center">

-*Actively seeking backend internships and open to collaborations.*
+*open to backend internships. open to interesting problems. not open to small talk.*

-*Profile views don't matter — projects do.*
+*profile views don't matter. projects do.*

 </div>